sayali0512/LAMP/docs/moodle_migration.md

 There are different kinds of deployments where user can pick one depending on the Business requirement.

 - This will install infra & Moodle as per the predefined deployment types.
+	* Virtual Network, Subnets
+	* Infrastructure includes Azure load balancer or Application gateway.
+	* VM scaleset for auto scaling.
+	* Storage account Ex: NFS, Gluserfs, Azure Files
+	* Network Sercirity Groups.
+	* Redis Cache
 - More options are defined through custom template deployment.
+	* Click here to choose Fully configurable deployment
+	* Click Deploy to Azure button and it should go to Azure sbscription custom deployment page after successful login.
 - Copy the moodle & moodle data files from Azure blob storage to shared folder in the Azure VM.
+- Create Database for Moodle.
+- Set the Moodle related folder permissions.
 - Configure moodle, certs, PHP, nginx configuration based on the onprem.
-- Create Database for Moodle.
-- set the Moodle related folder permissions.

 ## Option 2